A date picker lets the user choose a date, a time, a date and time, or a range of dates. Both Gregorian and non-Gregorian calendars are supported.

 |Time only||None||Hour and minute|

-This style is represented by a graphical calendar, clock, or both.
-In the calendar, the user can navigate to and select a specific date or, if your app allows it, a range of dates.
-In the clock, the user can change the time by clicking the hands and dragging them to a new position.
+When using a graphical calendar, people can navigate to and select a specific date, or—if enabled by your app—a range of dates.
+With a graphical clock, the user can change the time by dragging the hands to a new position.